fabianbaetar/InnovamatChallenge/binnacle.md

 I decided to create this binnacle to explain how I'm facing this challenge and what are my steps in it.

-The first point, after reading all the information from the README file, I decided to test and try the application.
+The first point, after reading all the information from the ```readme.md``` file, I decided to test and try the application.
 As I saw, one of the main improvements that would be nice is adding docker to create containers where load the application.
 This is also important to avoid dependencies errors or problems related to versions of the libraries.
 If I had enough time, this would be one of my first steps, but for now I will try to load the app and see what I can do.